hiteshverma27/mark-10/README.md

 # mark-8
 This is mark 8 for neogcamp

-A TV series recommendation app
+A daily life object emoji interpreter

 ## Features

-- Choose between 4 different genre
+- Choose between few different daily life emojis
-- Get 3 recommendations for each genre
+- Get to know the what emoji stands for by clicking the emoji
-- Get to know the description and release date for each of them
+- Get to know the description of emoji using search box
 - Made using ReactJS